deepbsd/closureFun/README.md

 the Weird Parts_.
 But now it's about other advanced JS things, like call(), apply(), bind(), Reflection and Extend, and some things on Object
 Prototypes.
 There's some stuff on functional programming and UnderscoreJS too.

+# Updates

+_February 22, 2019_:  I've gotten as far as Section 7 (Odds and Ends), and there's still a lot more to absorb on the previous section about constructors and prototypes and the _new_ operator.
+I haven't practiced _Reflection_ and _Extend_.
+There's more to play with about
+_Prototypal Inheritance_ and the Object Prototype for a class.
+For example, how does an object accrue prototypes?
+I guess they're in a chain that get searched sequentially, but how easily are they mutated?
+Can they be moved in their respective sequence or priority?
+Is there a use case for pursuing that line of thought?
+Can I get a listing of all object prototypes an object has back to the basic object?
+Python, for example, has some ways of seeing all the methods and attributes that an object has inherited.
+Does JS have a way of doing that?
+Or is
+`MyObj.__proto__` the only way?
+Seems like the course work only opens up more questions to be asked in this vein.

+I will need to come back to this material and play with it until I get more comfortable with how these principles work in JS.

 # Some of the files...

 Tony's course typically shows results in his video of the browser's console.
 I typically like to do things in a Node terminal.
 So I just